Hawaiian Pineapple Coleslaw with Marshmallows – Easy Summer Side

 This recipe is by Virginia McDowell.
 Jefferson City, Mo.
 1967.

-A bowl of coleslaw made with pineapple and marshmallows.
+A bowl of pineapple coleslaw and salad tongs behind it.

 Print Pin Rate Add to Collection